chisui/dakka/thesis/main.md

     ...
 ```

 The type for an actor system that starts with `A` would have to be `'Node A '[Node B '[Node A '[...]]]`.
-What we can represent as a type though is any finite path inside this tree.
+We can represent any finite path inside this tree as a type.

 Since any running actor system has to be finite we can use the fact that we can represent finite paths inside an actor system for our actor references.
 We can parametrize our actor references by the path of the actor that it refers to.

 Unfortunately creating actor references yourself isn't as useful as one might expect.
-The actor type is not sufficient to refere to a given actor.
+The actor type is not sufficient to refer to a given actor.
 Since an actor may create multiple actors of the same type you also need a way to differenciate between them in order to reference them directly.
 The easiest way would be to order created actors by creation time and use an index inside the resulting list.
 There are two problems with this approach.
 Firstly we lose some typesafty since we can now construct actor references to actors for which we can not confirm that they exist at compile time.
 Secondly this index would not be unambiguous since an older actor may die and thus an index inside the list of child actors would point to the wrong actor.
-We could take the possibility of actors dying into account which would result in essentially giving each immidiate child actor an uniquie identifier.
-When composing an actor reference would requires the knowledge of that exact identifier which is essentially the same as knowing the actor reference already.
+We could take the possibility of actors dying into account by giving each immidiate child actor an uniquie identifier.

-The feature to compose actor references was removed because of these reasons.
-Actor references may now only be obtained from the `create` function and `self` for the current actor.
+Composing an actor reference would require the knowledge of the exact identifier in that case.
+Having to know the unique identify for an actor to create an actor reference to it would make composition unfeasible.

+I decided to remove the ability to compose actor references since it would impose to many restrictions onto the form that actor references could take.
+Furthermore the usabillity would be limited anyway.

-Typefamilies created for this feature are still useful.
-They allow type level computation on specific groups of actors deep inside of an actor system.
+Typefamilies created for in the process of implementing composition are still useful for other purposes.
+These typefamilies allow type level computation on specific groups of actors deep inside of an actor system.

 #### Implementation specific references

 Different implementations of `ActorContext` might want to use different datatypes to refer to actors.
 Since we don't provide a way for the user to create references themselves we don't have to expose the implementation of these references.

 The most obvious way to achieve this is to associate a given `ActorContext` implementation with a specific reference type.
 This can be done using an additional type variable on the class, a type family or a data family.
 Here the data family seems the best choice since it's injective.
 The injectivity allows us to not only know the reference type from from an `ActorContext` implementation but also the other way round.

 ```haskell
     data CtxRef m :: * -> *
 ```

-Additionally we have to add some constraints to `CtxRef` since we need to be able to serialize it, equality and a way to show them would also be nice.
-For this we can reuse the `RichData` constraint.
+Additionally we have to add some constraints to `CtxRef`.
+Since we need to be able to serialize `CtxRef`, equality and a way to show them would also be nice.
+To ensure that `CtxRef` is serializable we can reuse the `RichData` constraint.

 ```haskell
 class (RichData (CtxRef m)), ...) => ActorContext ... where